 Otterbein Community Garden

-The garden is divided into plots that are cultivated by a variety of community groups, including schools, neighborhood associations, veteran's groups, senior citizen living communities, and immigrant communities.
+The garden is divided into plots that are cultivated by a variety of community groups, including schools, neighborhood associations, senior citizen living communities, and Otterbein University students and staff.
 These gardeners are welcome to use gardening tools and water provided at the site.
-The resulting produce is donated to the food pantries to feed members our community.
+A portion of the resulting produce is donated to the food pantries to feed members our community.